On May 18, 2018, I presented this video at the El Mundo Zurdo Conference.

 I also read a speech that I will include in this post as well.
 Please share this video with everyone you know.

 Before taking my first Latinx Literature class and being exposed to great female authors like Gloria Anzaldua, I felt a disconnect from my culture.
 I didn’t know that much about the history or current events from the country my family came from.

 Frustrated, I was even more upset with the Texas Educational System for never mentioning any Latinx authors even once.
 The one thing I regret the most about not being able to read her work sooner is that when I finally did read it, so much of my confusion regarding my cultural identity finally made sense.
-Her concept of nepatla, or “in-between-ness” was a tangible concept that I could understand and it helped define an identity that I had never claimed before.
+Her concept of nepatla, or “in-between-ness” was a tangible concept that I could understand.
+It helped define an identity that I had never claimed before.

-When creating this biopic, I wanted to focus on the things that most people may not know about Gloria Anzaldua like information about her childhood and her education.
+When creating this biopic, I wanted to focus on the things that most people may not know about Gloria Anzaldua; like information about her childhood and her education.
 From the time I first read her work to the time that I created this biopic, I have noticed a considerable difference in the amount of awareness of her image and work.
 When I went to The Latino List photography exhibit at the San Antonio Art Museum, I found a sticker set with pictures and quotes from Anzaldua for $15.

 She has created an abstract language so that people can learn to understand themselves and others regardless of time, space, and geographical borders.
 I hope that with this video that I can let the world know about Gloria Anzaldua’s extraordinary life journey.
-She created a path for many of us to follow her in her footsteps and we must all do our part to continue to break down barriers and keep pushing the boundaries of what is socially acceptable.
+She created a path for many of us to follow her in her footsteps.
+We must all do our part to continue to break down barriers; to keep pushing the boundaries of what is socially acceptable.

 If you enjoyed this video, please subscribe to my YouTube Channel.

 You should also check out my blog discussing my experience being in a play called The Panza Monologues.
 The play was written by another favorite Latina author Virginia Grise.